This Step: Take Driver Training

 A) Complete Driver Training

-During your six hours of driver training, your instructor will expand upon areas you covered in the classroom.
+During your driver training, your instructor will expand upon areas you covered in the classroom.
 You’ll also get direct feedback on your driving and vehicle-handling skills so you can best prepare for the road test.

 Once you complete the classroom instruction and driver training portions of the required course, you’ll receive a driver’s education certificate.
 Hang on to this so you can submit the certificate to the MVA when you apply for your provisional license.

 Find a Local Driver Education Provider